xward/ragent_bay/exts/protogen/protocol_generator/doc/Protocol_file_description.md

 Timeout values are given in seconds.

 The "send" timeout is the maximum duration the device has to send a message to the server.
 The "receive" timeout is the maximum duration the device will wait for the reply to one of its queries.
 If Protogen has to split messages, this is the maximum duration for receiving *all* the message parts.
+If the shot has "multiple: true" set, then the receive timeout is the maximum duration for retrieveing *all* messages.

 One can not define timeouts for shots that are sent to the device.
 The "receive" timeout can only be defined if a server reply is expected i.e. if at least one "next_shot" is defined.